Download the PHP package jerome/matrix without Composer

 Chaining Promises

-HTTP Requests Example
+Non-blocking HTTP Requests Example

-Database Operations Example
+Database Operations Example (using ReactPHP MySQL)

-JIRA Integration Example
+API Integration Example with Retry

 Advanced Testing